tnpriyanka12/tictactoe/README.md

-This is Priyanka's TICTACTOE Project0 README
+This is  TICTACTOE Project0 README
+*Not responsive
+*

 INSTRUCTIONS:
 - Hit PLAY to Start